osm2pgsql-dev/osm2pgsql-website/contribute/how-osm2pgsql-processing-works.md

 `select_relation_members()` only on relation1, not relation2, so the recursion
 stops there.

+When in stage 1c the `process_relation()` is called, inserting of data into the database is disabled!
+So the function runs, but no data is written to the database.
+That's important because otherwise this data would be in the database twice.
+But the function still needs to be run, so it can store any information about the relation inside Lua globals so that we later have this information for stage 2.

-### Stage 2: Process Marked Ways
+### Stage 2: Process Marked Nodes and Ways

-In this stage all ways marked in stages 1a and 1b are reprocessed.
+In this stage all nodes and ways marked in stages 1a and 1b are reprocessed.
 That means we...

-* delete all entries in the output tables generated from those ways, and
+* delete all entries in the output tables generated from those objects, and
-* run the `process_way()` function on all marked ways which will make new entries in the database.
+* run the `process_node()` or `process_way()` function on all marked nodes/ways
+  which will make new entries in the database.

 ## Source Code

 If you want to have a look at the source code:
-* `src/input.[ch]pp` contains the code to read the input file(s)
+* `src/input.[ch]pp` contains the code to read the input file(s) and
-* `src/osmdata.[ch]pp` contains code orchestrating the process described above
+* `src/osmdata.[ch]pp` contains code orchestrating the process described above.